-Sit on the floor with your legs crossed.
-Reach straight up overhead and stretch to the left side, bending through the spine.
-You should feel the stretch in the outer part of the right side and throughout the spine as well.
+Sit on the floor with your legs crossed in making these yoga moves.
+Reach straight overhead and stretch to the left side, bending through the spine.
+You should feel the stretch in the outer part of the right side and throughout the spine.
 Return to the upright position and repeat on the opposite side.

 Seated Side Bends

-This flexibility exercise works on stretching out the muscles on the outer part of the trunk and working on the mobility and movement of the spine.
+This flexibility exercise stretches out the muscles on the outer part of the trunk and works on the spine’s mobility and movemen.t

 Perform one set of 3 reps on each side, alternating back and forth, in a smooth, controlled movement with a good stop at the end for 2 seconds.
-You should be feeling a stretch in the outer part of the muscles of the trunk and along the spine.
+You should feel a stretch in the outer part of the trunk muscles and along the spine.
 You should feel the spine loosening up as you do more repetitions side-to-side.

 Sit on the floor with your legs crossed.
 Twist and reach back with your left arm, placing your hand on your right knee.
 Push with your hand and try to get more rotation in your spine, then relax and repeat on the other side.